happyren/Reading-notes/InternetNotes.md

 2. LCP(Link Control Protocol) brings up connection, test it, negotiate options, and bring down the connection.
 3. NCP(Network Control Protocol) negotiate network-layer option independent from the network layer protocol being used.

+Frame format close to HDLC(High-level Data Link Control):

+- 1 byte Header Flag
+- 1 byte Address (LCP negotiation can omit it)
+- 1 byte Control (LCP negotiation can omit it)
+- 2-4 bytes Protocols (LCP negotiation can bring down to 2)
+- payload
+- 2-4 Checksum (LCP negotiation can bring up to 4)
+- 1 byte Trailer Flag

 ## Media Access Control Sublayer

 MAC sublayer is important in broadcasting network, important in LAN especially for wireless network.